tomcarbon/dogecoinmultisig/README.md

 Hello, Shibes

+New is the QuatroShibe 3/4 multisig wallet (and other x/4 multisig options).

-New is the instruction manual for TripleShibe!
-Translations in other languages are underway.
+There's the instruction manual for TripleShibe.
+Currently six translations and counting.

 This site contains two wallets but can really be thought of being a tool for working with multisigs.
 You can use this site to: